elotroalex/elotroalex/bio.md

 #### Guest lectures

+- "Border Archives and Shadow Archons: The Case of the Broken Digital Record."
+Bavarian American Academy Summer School.
+June 2018.
+- "These Masters's Tools Ain't Like the Others: Towards a Caribbean Digital Humanities Praxis."
+3rd Annual Distinguished Lecture.
+Faculty of Humanities and Education.
+University of the West Indies Mona Campus.
+May 2018.
+- Price Lab Lunchtime Talk.
+University of Pennsylvania.
+April 2018.
+- "« Et les Chiens se taisaient », édition spéculative et essai génétique."
+Institut des textes & manuscrits modernes.
+Paris, France.
+April 2018.
+- "A Primer on Nimble Tents: A Look at Tensile Grass Roots in the Digital Humanities."
+William & Mary.
+April 2018.
+- "Minimal Computing, Border Technologies and Other Marginal Practices in the Digital Humanities."
+Recovering the US Hispanic Literary Heritage.
+University of Houston.
+March 2018.
+- "Nimble Tents: Boundary Practices for Digital Scholars."
+University of Oregon.
+February 2018.
 - "[A Hummingbird's] Introduction to Digital Scholarship."
 ARL Digital Scholarship Summer Institute, June 2017 and CLIR Postdoc Seminar, July 2017.
 - "Off the Broken Record: The Future Past of our Product Line."
 Humanities Futures Colloquium.
 Duke University, March 2017.
 - "The Globe is Not a Circle: The New Life of Words and the Broken Scholarly Record."
 Washington & Lee, March 2017.